-So I actually lost quite a few sales by not following through and following up with people.
+I actually lost quite a few sales by not following through and following up with people.

 That also happened when I did send the invoice but then the invoice due date was the day of the price increase, and a couple of days before, I didn’t send through follow-ups to says, “Just a quick reminder: Your invoice is due in 2 days.
 Make sure you lock in that price.”

-And so it created some awkward situations for myself where people were sending me an email 3 or 4 days after the price increase and going, “*gasp* I forgot to pay my invoice.
+It created some awkward situations for myself where people were sending me an email 3 or 4 days after the price increase and going, “*gasp* I forgot to pay my invoice.
 Is it still okay for me to pay?”